 He lives in the outskirts of Los Angeles, CA, and holds weekly classes throughout the year.
 Folks from all ages and backgrounds have an opportunity to learn from one of the countries foremost authorities on survival and emergency preparedness.
 His School of Self Reliance has been going since 1974.
 He also offers private and group consultations.

 As a prolific author, He’s written ten books and thousands of magazine and newspaper articles.
 He was the editor of “Wilderness Way” magazine for 7 years.
 Plus, for two years, he appeared on Fox TV’s “X show,” where he demonstrated survival skills on the streets of Los Angeles.
-He also does an Internet radio show called The Weekly Report with Christopher Nyerges on the Preparedness Radio Network, where you hear DestinySurvival Radio.
+At the time of this writing he did an Internet radio show called The Weekly Report with Christopher Nyerges on the Preparedness Radio Network.